solana-foundation/developer-content/docs/toolkit/projects/project-layout.md

 └── tests
 ```

-As the smart contract gets more cumbersome, you'll typically want to separate
+As the program gets more cumbersome, you'll typically want to separate the logic
-the logic into multiple files, as shown below:
+into multiple files, as shown below:

 ```shell
 ├── programs